 Rachael now serves on the Board of the US based Rett Syndrome Research Trust.
 As well as working to ensure that Reverse Rett can continue to grow and further impact the speed at which treatment can be developed, Rachael also leads on the ground engagement with UK authorities and organisations who can influence the transition of treatment from the lab, into the lives of patients with Rett Syndrome in the UK.

-Rachael is an active member of the Patient Engagment Group at Genetic Alliance UK who are working to impact the implementation of the UK Strategy for Rare Diseases and also represents Reverse Rett as a member of the Patient Involvement Group at NICE.
+Rachael is a member of the Patient Engagment Group at Genetic Alliance UK who are working to impact the implementation of the UK Strategy for Rare Diseases and also represents Reverse Rett as a member of the Patient Involvement Group at NICE.
 She has served on the Just Giving Advisory Board for small to medium charities since 2012.

 Prior to founding Reverse Rett, Rachael wrote a novel (unpublished) and obtained an MA with Distinction in Creative Writing from Bath Spa University.
 She spent five years living in the USA, where she worked as an advocate for children with disabilities.